 where it is possible to find a skating rink of 30x60 meters covered and refrigerated with the possibility of being followed by a skating instructor.

-Alternatively, near the stadium, there is the Sport climbing gym Lino Lacedelli, an indoor climbing gym with over 80 routes from 3B to 8B+ with 30 meters of width and a maximum height of 24 meters.
+Alternatively, near the stadium, there is the Indoor climbing wall Lino Lacedelli, an indoor climbing boulder with over 80 routes from 3B to 8B+ with 30 meters of width and a maximum height of 24 meters.

 If you want to play tennis there is an indoor court, usually quite popular, at the Tennis Country Club Cortina.
 At the moment Cortina lacks a good swimming pool, but it seems that the institutions are evaluating the requalification of the historical swimming pool of Guargné, currently out of use.
 We'll update the page as soon as we know something precise.